Space Battleship Yamato: Cultural impact

 Space Battleship Yamato is one of the most influential anime series in Japan.
-Its turn toward serious themes and complex storylines influenced future works in the genre, including Gundam, Evangelion, and Macross.
+Its turn towards more serious themes and complex storylines influenced future works in the sci-fi and mecha genre, including Gundam, Evangelion, and Macross.

 Yamato would go on to influence many later anime, including Mobile Suit Gundam and Neon Genesis Evangelion.
 Its popularity subsequently lead to various parodies and references, such as in Sgt.
 Frog, Haruhi Suzumiya and Space Battleship Tiramisu.

 Hideaki Anno has ranked Yamato as his favorite anime and credited it with sparking his interest in anime.
 Yamato was also the first anime series or movie to win the Seiun Award, a feat not repeated until the film Nausicaä of the Valley of the Wind (1984).

-The original 1974 Yamato series has a number of striking similarities to the later 1977 film Star Wars.
-For example, both are space opera works with militant empires, star ships and space battles; the robot Analyzer in Yamato bears a strong resemblance to R2-D2, in terms of both design and narrative function; and both works involve ship design blue-prints which are delivered by the female leads.
+The later 1977 film Star Wars bears a number of similarities to the original 1974 Yamato series.
+For example, both are space opera works with militant empires, star ships and space battles; the robot R2D2 bears a strong resemblance to Analyzer in Yamato, in terms of both design and narrative function; and both works involve ship design blue-prints which are delivered by the female leads.
 Several critics have suggested that Yamato may have influenced Star Wars, though George Lucas did not mention it among his Japanese influences (such as Akira Kurosawa's samurai films).

 Yamato also had an impact on video games.
 It was cited as an inspiration behind the influential shoot 'em up game Space Invaders.
 Game designer Takashi Nishiyama also credits the Wave Motion Gun as the origin of the Hadouken move in the Street Fighter series.